skiadas/DataWranglingCourse/notes/web_apis.md

       ~ Used for changing information of some server resource.
 Often performed via a POST instead, but that violates the REST principles we will discuss later.

     HEAD
       ~ The reply will contain just the header information, without any content body.
-It is useful for the client to know what kind of headers to provide along with the "true" request.
+It is useful as an early interaction step with a server in order for the client to find out what kind of headers to provide along with the "true" request.

     DELETE
       ~ Used for deleting server resources (if allowed).